-- Sites are included in this Draft SADPD for one or more of the 1.12 following reasons: - to set clear, site-specific parameters for the type and scale of development expected on a site, including the associated public benefits it should deliver: - to address site-specific circumstances that may require a more tailored approach to that set out in borough-wide policies; - to articulate the vision and potential that can be achieved through land assembly and/or a comprehensive approach to developing adjacent sites, particularly where these are in different ownerships; - to encourage landowners to consider the potential for optimising the development capacity of their land and help deliver key placemaking objectives; - to signal some additional sites as appropriate for tall buildings, outside the locations already identified in the Local Plan; and - to enable key strategic infrastructure to come forward in a timely way. - 1.13 It is not necessary to have a site-specific allocation for every potential development site in Lambeth.
-Many larger sites can and do come forward successfully without such a policy, with sustainable development achieved through application of the borough-wide and neighbourhood-level policies in the development plan as a whole.

-1.14 There is also no need in Lambeth to allocate sites to demonstrate the borough's ability to meet its London Plan housing target, as this was achieved through the recent examination of the revised Lambeth Local Plan.
+- 1.12 Sites are included in this SADPD Proposed Submission Version for one or more of the following reasons: - to set clear, site-specific parameters for the type and scale of development expected on a site, including the associated public benefits it should deliver; - to address site-specific circumstances that may require a more tailored approach to that set out in borough-wide policies; - to articulate the vision and potential that can be achieved through land assembly and/or a comprehensive approach to developing adjacent sites, particularly where these are in different ownerships; - to encourage landowners to consider the potential for optimising the development capacity of their land and help deliver key placemaking objectives; - to signal some additional sites as appropriate for tall buildings, outside the locations already identified in the Local Plan; and - to enable key strategic infrastructure to come forward in a timely way. - 1.13 It is not necessary to have a site-specific allocation for every potential development site in Lambeth.
+Many larger sites can and do come forward successfully without such a policy, with sustainable development achieved through application of the borough-wide and neighbourhood-level policies in the development plan as a whole. - 1.14 The borough's ability to meet its London Plan housing target was demonstrated through the examination in 2021of the revised Lambeth Local Plan.
 However, the new site allocation policies will help to accelerate delivery of housing in the borough, maintain the necessary pipeline of new housing and thereby ensure housing delivery targets continue to be achieved.
-They will also enable the timely renewal and optimisation of social infrastructure and commercial floorspace.
+Through encouraging investment in the borough, they will help accelerate the provision of housing, including affordable housing, alongside commercial and community space plus key infrastructure for the benefit of local residents.